Federal House Architecture

 Where it Began

-Federal houses in the early years of the republic were a reflection of architectural changes taking place in Great Britain.
+Federal houses were a reflection of architectural changes taking place in Great Britain in the early years of our republic.
 One man, Robert Adam, drove that change.
 There were four Adam brothers, all architects, but Robert was the innovator.
 They had the good sense to design in his style, greatly increasing the footprint one man could leave.
 Before starting his practice Robert took the grand tour, studying architecture in France, Italy and Greece.
 He had the good fortune to do this at a time when Pompeii and Herculaneum were being excavated and houses in their original form were available for inspection.

 Jonathon Nesbitt home built in 1831 in Clear Spring, Md.
 With a house this simple the main clues are the front entryway and the shutters.
 Most the clues are on the inside and the year it was built.